Creed II: Plot

-In 2018, three years after his loss to "Pretty" Ricky Conlan, (Note: As depicted in Creed (2015)) Adonis "Donnie" Creed, alongside his trainer Rocky Balboa who has beaten his cancer, has won six straight bouts, culminating in a victory over Danny "Stuntman" Wheeler to win the WBC World Heavyweight Championship, and reclaimed his 1967 Ford Mustang which he had lost to Wheeler in a bet.
+Three years after his loss to "Pretty" Ricky Conlan, (Note: As depicted in Creed (2015)) Adonis "Donnie" Creed, alongside his trainer Rocky Balboa, who has beaten his cancer, has won six straight bouts, culminating in a victory over Danny "Stuntman" Wheeler to win the WBC World Heavyweight Championship, and reclaimed his 1967 Ford Mustang which he had lost to Wheeler in a bet.
 Now a worldwide star, Adonis proposes marriage to his girlfriend, Bianca Taylor, who accepts.
 Bianca suggests starting a new life together in Los Angeles, but Adonis is reluctant to leave Philadelphia and Rocky.

-In Ukraine, Ivan Drago, the former Soviet boxer who killed Adonis' late father Apollo during a bout in 1985, has been living destitute since losing to Rocky that year, (Note: As depicted in Rocky IV (1985)) and seeks to regain glory.
+In Ukraine, Ivan Drago, the former Soviet boxer who killed Adonis' late father Apollo during a bout in 1985, has been broke and destitute since losing to Rocky that year, (Note: As depicted in Rocky IV (1985)) and seeks to regain glory.
 Assisted by promoter Buddy Marcelle, Ivan pits his son, Viktor, against Adonis.
 When Rocky, out of fear for Adonis possibly suffering the same fate as Apollo, refuses to support Adonis' acceptance of Viktor's challenge, Adonis leaves for Los Angeles.

 Adonis and Bianca settle in a luxurious apartment in Los Angeles close to Adonis' adoptive mother and Apollo's widow, Mary Anne.
 As they adjust to their new life and prepare for the upcoming match, Bianca learns that she is pregnant.
 Adonis recruits Tony "Little Duke" Evers, son of his father's trainer and later Rocky's trainer Tony "Duke" Evers, to start training him.
-However, Adonis becomes overwhelmed by his life's recent developments, rushes into the match in Barclays Center unprepared, and is badly injured by Viktor.
+However, Adonis becomes overwhelmed by his life's recent changes, rushes into the match in Barclays Center unprepared, and is badly injured by Viktor.
 Viktor, however, is disqualified for hitting Adonis while he is down, allowing Adonis to retain the World Heavyweight Championship.
 Nevertheless, Viktor becomes extremely popular in Russia and wins a series of fights with top billing.

-His body and ego shattered, Adonis becomes increasingly disconnected from Bianca.
+With his body and ego shattered, Adonis becomes increasingly disconnected from Bianca.
 Mary Anne reaches out to Rocky, who reconciles with Adonis and agrees to train him for a rematch against Viktor, who is suffering torturous physical tests at Ivan's hands.
 Bianca gives birth to a daughter, Amara, and Rocky is named her godfather; Amara is born deaf, inheriting her lack of hearing from her mother's progressive hearing disorder.